Ukraine: NATO's Stoltenberg says coming days 'likely to be worse' | DW | 04.03.2022

 The takeover of a key nuclear power plant on Friday by Russian forces raised concerns of a nuclear disaster like that in Chernobyl in 1986.

-Ukrainian Foreign Minister Dmytro Kuleba, whose country is not a member of the alliance, was present at the meeting of the NATO diplomats.
-Along with US Secretary of State Antony Blinken, further invitees were British Foreign Secretary Liz Truss and Canadian Foreign Minister Melanie Joly.
+Ukrainian Foreign Minister Dmytro Kuleba, whose country is not a member of the alliance, addressed the meeting of the NATO diplomats via video link.

 The gatherings come amid growing fears that the conflict in Ukraine could spill over into other European countries.